Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Most of the techniques for making coffee with boiling water use almost boiling water.

-However, early concoction methods took several hours to make coffee.
+However, early coffee-making methods took several hours to produce.
 Who has time for that?

-The Ibrik method of brewing coffee was developed in Turkey in the 16th century, and it sped up coffee making substantially.
+The Ibrik method of brewing coffee was developed in Turkey in the 16th century, significantly speeding up the coffee-making process.

 Most of these solutions are variations of that method.
 These methods work better with coarsely ground coffee:

-Coffee boiled in water presents two problems you’ll need to solve.
-First, the temperature of the water must be correct.
+Boiling coffee in water presents two problems that you'll need to solve.
+First, the water temperature must be correct.

 Second, you'll want to keep as much sediment out of your cup as possible.